 BOOTS TO BOATS

 2016 is the 100th anniversary of the National Park Service.
 The Green Mt.
 Club, and specifically our O-Section, has worked with our two Upper Valley National Parks (Marsh-Billings-Rockefeller and St .Gaudens) to celebrate this centennial.
 We focused on the Appalachian Trail in our region, which itself is very long if narrow national Park.
 We have co-sponsored hikes on our section of trail (see below), as well as work trips and events.

 Our section is responsible for the maintenance of 46 miles of Appalachian Trail between Maine Junction at Willard Pass near Killington and the Connecticut River at Norwich, VT, including four trail shelters.
 With our trail adopters and as a group we conduct trail maintenance 2 times per year or more, depending on trail conditions.
 We have reorganized our Trails and Shelters Committee.
 Now Heinz Trebitz, Bob Hagen and Nick Krembs each coordinate work on a specific stretch of the AT in eastern Vermont.
 All are welcome to help our trails!

 Planning sessions take place every three months to discuss and reach consensus on our activities for the following quarter and to conduct other Section business.All are welcome!
 Our next Planning Meeting will be on Tuesday January 10, to plan our spring activities (April – June).
 We will meet at 7 pm at the home of Inge Brown in Wilder, VT.
 Call her at (802)280-8017 if you need directions.
 All are welcome!
 We need new ideas and new Leaders!
 For driving directions, cal (802)785-2129.

 Following a pot luck supper, the Section’s Annual Meeting is held on a Friday in the fall..
-This year it is scheduled for Friday November11 at Damon Hall in Hartland, VT.
-We will welcome new members, and hear reports of the chairpersons, and elected officers.We begin with a social hour, followed by a potluck supper shared with Hartland Winter Trails Association.
+This year it was held on Friday November11 at Damon Hall in Hartland, VT.
+Wel welcomed new members, and heard reports of the chairpersons, and elected officers.We began with a social hour, followed by a potluck supper shared with Hartland Winter Trails Association.
 Our business meeting concluded the evening.
 We discussed potential Bylaws changes, of which the only substantial one concerns a possible name change for our Section, to make our location clearer to potential new members.